What We Do in Quality Assurance

 What does “quality assurance” mean in this case?

 The task of the Quality Council is, above all, to ensure the continuing achievement of a defined level of quality in the design and delivery of an institution’s programs, with particular emphasis on the desired learning outcomes and Ontario’s degree level expectations, as well as on the monitoring of an institution’s compliance with its Institutional Quality Assurance Process (IQAP) in its cyclical program reviews.

 The roles and responsibilities of the Quality Council, while respecting the autonomy and diversity of the individual institutions, are the following:

 - Guide Ontario’s publicly assisted universities in the ongoing quality assurance of their academic programs

 - Review and approve proposals for new graduate and undergraduate programs

 - Ensure through regular audits that Ontario’s publicly assisted universities comply with quality assurance guidelines, policies and regulations for graduate and undergraduate programs

-- Communicate final decisions to the Ministry of Advanced Education, Skills and Development
+- Communicate final decisions to the Ministry of Colleges and Universities

 - Review and revise, from time-to-time for future application, the quality assurance protocols of the Quality Council, in light of its own experiences and developments in the field of quality assurance